Ad Exchange policies and enforcement

 Automated creative review

 Ad Exchange reserves the right to conduct automated creative reviews in order to maintain the quality of ads on the exchange.
 While this does not change the Ad Exchange guidelines, creatives that don't meet our policies will be paused until corrected.
-The most common issues are: flash cookies, raw IP addresses, missing or broken click macros, invalid 4th party calls, undeclared or incorrect landing page, customer creative ID misuse, non certified vendors, and creative download sizes.
+The most common issues are: destination URL not working, flash cookies, raw IP addresses, missing or broken click macros, invalid 4th party calls, undeclared or incorrect landing page, customer creative ID misuse, non certified vendors, and creative download sizes.

 - Animation length